itzanuj/htmlemail-website/templates/password-reset.markdown

 ---
 layout: template
-title:  "Password Reset Email Template"
+title:  "Password Reset Email Template - HTML Email"
 description: "Template for password reset.
 Use this when your users forget their username or password.
 Or use it when a user simple needs to proceed with one clear action."
 desktop-preview: "/img/preview-password-desktop-hd.jpg"
 mobile-preview: "/img/preview-password-mobile-hd.jpg"